 Can I use my personal Unique Tax Reference number for my company?

 You cannot use your personal Unique Tax Reference number for your company.
-Personal Unique Tax Reference numbers are issued to anyone registered for self-assessment, and they are completey different to the Unique Tax Reference numbers given to businesses.
+Personal Unique Tax Reference numbers go to those registered for self-assessment.
+They are entirely distinct from the Unique Tax Reference numbers assigned to businesses.

 When your company formation application is approved, your company exists as a separate legal entity.
 Therefore, it requires its very own Unique Tax Reference.
 You should only use your personal Unique Tax Reference number when you file your Self-Assessment tax returns and pay your National Insurance contributions and Income Tax on your individual income.